 Pesante Haughton was named the 2017 Young Woman of Achievement for Politics and Campaigns by the Women's Information Network, was a member of the Women's Campaign School at Yale University's class of 2012, served as the first-ever IMPACT Social Media Fellow in 2011, and was one of 17 individuals selected from across the United States and Canada for the 2010 Google Policy Fellowship.
 She earned her Master’s in Public Administration from Howard University, where she was a Trustee Scholar.
 She graduated from Auburn University with a bachelor’s degree in Journalism.

 A dedicated servant leader, Pesante Haughton is an active volunteer tutor with Reading Partners DC, a literacy program in DC’s public schools to help its most vulnerable young readers who are falling behind.
-She is a supporter of Martha's Table, which provides access to high-quality education, healthy food, and family and community supports to families who need it most, and Thrive DC, a direct-services homelessness support organization.
+She is an Ambassador for the Greater DC Diaper Bank, a volunteer leadership position to collect diapers, wipes, formula, feminine hygiene products, and other necessary mother-baby items for families that need them most.
+She is a supporter of Martha's Table, which provides access to high-quality education, healthy food, and family and community supports to families who need it most, and Thrive DC, a direct-services support organization for unhoused community members.
 In 2019, she was appointed to serve as a Commissioner for the Board of Real Estate Appraisers for the District of Columbia for a four-year term.
-She also serves on the Board of Directors for community justice organization Faith in Texas and early learning center The Hill Preschool.
+She also serves on the Board of Directors for the Arika Trim Foundation, an organization supporting Black mothers through pregnancy and birth, community organizing justice organization Faith in Texas, and The Hill Preschool in DC.

 Pesante Haughton was born in Brooklyn, New York, and has roots in Georgia, South Carolina, Florida and Puerto Rico.
-She lives in Southeast Washington with her husband Malik Haughton and their daughter Zora.
+She lives in Southeast Washington with her husband Malik Haughton and their daughters Zora and Nia.